RODENT CONTROL SERVICES FOR RATS AND MICE

 Wheeler's Pest Control Treatments follow the Center for Disease Control Guideline for Rodent Control and Rat Cleanup.

-Rats are the most damaging rodents in Southern California.
+Rats are the most damaging rodents in Orange County, Temecula, Murrieta, Corona.
 They destroy food with their fecal matter; they damage structures and properties, and transmit fleas, lice and mites.
 They also transmit a number of diseases to humans.
 Rats biting through wires are known to cause over 45,000 building fires per year with another 95,000 plus fires that are probably caused by rodents chewing through home wiring.
-Calling a Wheeler's exterminator at first signcan prevent wire damage.
+Calling Wheeler's Rodent exterminators at the first sign can prevent wire damage.

 Because their instincts make them wary of new things in their area, rodent control, like trapping and baiting may be a time consuming task and may be a failure for those that don't know how to control these animals.
 Calling in a professional rodent exterminator with the experience of getting rid of these pests as soon as possible can save you time, money and headaches.

 The following will help educate you and what should be done if you have rat problems.
 It will take you through the types of rats we have in Orange County and Los Angeles, Temecula, Murrieta, Corona and San Diego Area, how to spot a potential rodent infestation, rodent proofing, habitat modification measures to take, baiting, animal trapping and general biology of these animals.